pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

-Subscribe to the same channel before running the publish example.
+Before running the publish example, subscribe to the same channel (via Debug Console or another script) so you can receive the message.

 ### Response

-- Timestamp
-  - Type: int
-  - Timetoken when the message was published.
+- Timestamp: Type int — timetoken when the message was published.

 ### Other examples